Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Model

-In Fig.$\ref{fig:seg}$ the quantum input mode has annihilation operator $a_1$ and is in the input Fock state $|n\rangle$, and the other $m-1$ input modes, of $a_2$, $a_3$, ..., $a_{m}$, are vacuum ones.
-We consider $m-1$ identical beam splitters (T, R) and $\eta=1$ (no losses) for all modes.
+We model Fig.~\ref{fig:seg} by using a Heisenberg picture approach.
+The quantum input mode is described by annihilation operator $a_1$ and input Fock state $|n\rangle$, the other $m-1$ input modes $a_2$, $a_3$, ..., $a_{m}$ are vacuum modes, and the detection modes are $a'_1$, $a'_2$, ..., $a'_{m}$.
+We consider $m-1$ beamsplitters $(T_{j}, R_{j})$ and $\eta=1$ (no losses) for all modes.
 The input quantum state is